EasyG0ing1/CyberPunkCodeHack/README.md

 Then you just ype each sequence on a line separating the values with a space and hit enter.
 Then hit enter on a blank line to start the cracking.

 You can see from this example, that it found three solutions that could work.
-So the com.simtechdata.process of finding which solution you can enter is a matter of following the rules of the code matrix.
+So the process of finding which solution you can enter is a matter of following the rules of the code matrix.

 The rules of the code matrix are simple.
 You **ALWAYS** start with the **TOP ROW** and select a value.
 After that, you follow the pattern of selecting your next value from the **COLUMN** that your first value is in.
 Then select your next value from the **ROW** that number is in... the pattern repeats: column, row, column, row etc...